srajgopalan/solace-ci-cd-demo/README.md

 ### Live Demo

-Visit the [Solace APAC Jenkins](http://sgdemo.solace.com/jenkins/job/solace-ci-cd-demo/) - A Jenkins Job has been created and configured such that any changes to the Solace environment configuration (such as adding new queues/users) will trigger the job to create the additional Solace configuration.
+Visit the [Solace SGDemo Jenkins](http://sgdemo.solace.com/jenkins/job/solace-ci-cd-demo/) - A Jenkins Job has been created and configured such that any changes to the Solace environment configuration (such as adding new queues/users) will trigger the job to create the additional Solace configuration.
 As indicated previously, the Ansible playbook does not attempt to re-create existing objects - they will simply be logged as "ALREADY_EXISTS"

+Once the Solace environment has been created, this triggers a second job which will pull the solclient JS samples from Github and deploy them to the sgdemo web server.
+Click [here](http://sgdemo.solace.com/solclientjs-7.2.1) to try out the newly deployed Solclient samples.

 Contact your Solace Account Manager for a Live Demo!